palinao/metasearch-project/README.md

 ---------------------------------------------------------------------------------------------------------------------

 The Java code is already compiled, the main class is RankFusion.
 It is the one that has to be executed.
-It will output the merged runs in "results" folder.
+It will output the merged runs in the `results` folder.
 Note that the execution will overwrite the runs that already exist, which are related to the evaluation results.

-The code works by parsing the files in "runs" folder and is thought to be working with 10 runs, in TREC standard format, with the following names:
+The code works by parsing the files in the `runs` folder and it expects to receive 10 runs, in TREC standard format, with the following names:

 TD_IDF_0.res, TD_IDF_2.res, TD_IDF_5.res, TD_IDF_8.res, BM25b0.75_1.res, BM25b0.75_4.res, BM25b0.75_6.res, BM25b0.75_9.res, BB2c1.0_3.res, BB2c1.0_7.res

-Different runs have to be named like this.

 author: Luca Pietrogrande